A new Map Viewer is now available. Open it from the app launcher to get started. To learn more, see the Map Viewer help documentation.

 One way to find a location or data in the map is to search for it.
-You could pan and zoom or read details in pop-ups until you found what you wanted, but often using a search tool is faster and more precise.
-For example, if you needed to find a particular storm drain that was recently reported as damaged and you only used a map to locate it, you'd have to zoom in to the area where you thought the drain was located and view details of each drain until you found the right one.
-Instead, you could use a search tool to locate the drain by its ID.
+You can pan and zoom or read details in pop-ups until you find what you want, but often using a search tool is faster and more precise.
+For example, if you need to find a particular storm drain that was recently reported as damaged and you only use a map to locate it, you have to zoom in to the area where you think the drain is located and view details of each drain until you find the right one.
+Instead, you can use a search tool to locate the drain by its ID.
 When searching for a location, you can enter addresses, places, points of interest, street intersections, and longitude and latitude coordinates.

-Map Viewer and many of the configurable apps include an integrated search that combines resources and shows suggestions, making search an efficient way to get the correct result.
+Map Viewer Classic and many of the configurable apps include an integrated search that combines resources and shows suggestions, making search an efficient way to get the correct result.
 The integrated search combines the available resources in the map by default.
-The resources can include locators configured by your organization and searchable layers in the map.
-You can also choose to search in a single resource, for example, just the layer with the storm drains.
+The resources can include locators that are configured by your organization and searchable layers in the map.
+You can also choose to search in a single resource, for example, only the layer with the storm drains.

 Your map is automatically zoomed to the result, and a pop-up appears at the location.
 The pop-up includes an option to add the result to map notes.